-This Simple RF Field Strength Meter Circuit show how to make device to measure radio wave!
+To begin with, this Simple RF Field Strength Meter Circuit show how to make device to measure radio wave!

-Radio and mobile phone both use radio wave and this signal we cannot see.
+Radio and mobile phone both use radio wave and this signal we cannot see, also this thing are helpful for radio fans, engineers and new people.

-They also can use it to make their antenna better and check if radio is working good.
+Also, they can check how strong signal is in different area and they can use it to make their antenna better and check if radio is working good; as it also measure signal from different radio station.

 Circuit Working: